Skip to content

 • Preflight(u, estimateUSD, cfg) — gate a wave before dispatch

-• EstimateItemForRuntime / EstimateWaveForRuntime / DefaultConfigForRuntime — the same estimates, namespaced by runtime name (koryph-v8u.12): each runtime gets its own default per-tier USD base table (only claude's carries real numbers today), selected by the runtime a bead actually resolves under (modelroute.ResolveRuntimeName); an unrecognized runtime name degrades to claude's table rather than erroring (an estimate is advisory governor input, never a fail-closed dispatch gate).
+• EstimateItemForRuntime / EstimateWaveForRuntime / DefaultConfigForRuntime — pre-flight USD estimates, namespaced by runtime name (koryph-v8u.12): each runtime gets its own default per-tier USD base table (only claude's carries real numbers today), selected by the runtime a bead actually resolves under (modelroute.ResolveRuntimeName); an unrecognized runtime name degrades to claude's table rather than erroring (an estimate is advisory governor input, never a fail-closed dispatch gate).
 Calibration keys ("<tier>:<size>") are deliberately not runtime-namespaced — only claude dispatches have ever recorded calibration, so existing ~/.koryph/quota/*.json files keep estimating exactly as before.

 • Record / LoadConfig / SaveConfig — persist actual spend and config